September 28, 2022

 My only real choice was to carefully step over the electric fence and into the pasture to my left (i.e. the side that didn’t have the baby cow in it), just in case they were mother and calf.
 I didn’t want this loose Bessie getting territorial.

-The electric wire beside the trail was as high as my mid-thigh.
-This was one of those days when I was exceptionally grateful to be 5‘9“ tall with a long inseam.
-If I were any shorter, I suspect I might have found out exactly how much current was running though those electric fence wires!
+This was one of those days when I was exceptionally grateful to be 5‘9“ tall with a long inseam, because the electric wire beside the trail was as high as my mid-thigh.
+If I were any shorter, I might have found out exactly how much current was running through those electric fence wires!
+And it would have shocked me on the most sensitive part of my thighs.

-The cow turned her head to watch me as I slowly passed by her.
-And when I felt like I was far enough past her, I slowly and carefully stepped back over the electric fence a second time to rejoin the trail.
-Despite this relatively easy physical manuever, I was sweating bullets when I swung each of my legs over that electrified wire.
+The cow did nothing in response to my detour.
+She simply turned her head to watch me as I slowly passed by.
+And once I felt like I was far enough past her, I slowly and carefully stepped back over the electric fence a second time to rejoin the trail.
+Despite this relatively easy physical maneuver, I was sweating bullets when I swung each of my legs over that electrified wire.
 What a friggin day!

 JESTERS